ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 You can manage your tags in the {{site.data.keyword.cloud_notm}} with the [Global Tagging API](/apidocs/tagging).
 With this API, you can create, delete, search, attach, or detach tags.
 For more information about managing tags for your account, see [Working with tags](/docs/account?topic=account-tag).

-### Adding user tags to file share in the UI
+### Adding user tags to file share in the console
 {: #fs-add-tags-shares-ui}
 {: ui}

-You can add user tags to a file share in the UI.
+You can add user tags to a file share in the console.

 1. Go to the list of file shares.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > File Shares**.
 2. Select a file share to view its details.